nashare/100_Days_Of_Frontend_Interview_Questions/README.md

      ```

 200. ### What is a JSON?
      JavaScript Object Notation (JSON) is a standard text-based format for representing structured data based on JavaScript object syntax.
-It is commonly used for transmitting data in web applications .
+It is commonly used for transmitting data in web applications.
+     While JSON resembles JavaScript object literal notation, they aren't the same.
+For example, JSON keys must be wrapped in double quotes, while JavaScript object keys do not need to be quoted if they are valid identifiers.
+Additionally, JSON doesn't support functions, Date objects, or other non-primitive types directly.

 # Day 41